Ossi Virta

 Ossi-Pekka Juhani Virta (born 9 July 1988) is a Finnish football coach and a former player.
-He is an assistant coach of KTP.
+He is the head coach of the Finland U17 national team.
 Virta has completed UEFA Pro -coaching license in March 2023.

 Playing career

 Virta started playing football with Käpylän Pallo (KäPa) youth sector in 1992.
 He also played for the club's first team in the third-tier Kakkonen.

 Coaching career

 Virta started his coaching career also in KäPa youth sector in 2005, where he coached several youth teams during his 10-year spell.
 He worked also as a coaching director for the club.

 On 15 April 2015, Virta was named the director of SJK Akatemia.
 He also worked in the coaching staff of head coach Simo Valakari for SJK first team in Veikkausliiga.

 During 2016–2020, he worked for Kotkan Työväen Palloilijat (KTP) as a youth coach, assistant coach and interim head coach.
 He left the club after the 2020 season, when he was named the head coach of KäPa in third-tier Kakkonen.

 After one season with KäPa, Virta signed with Veikkausliiga side FC Haka on 5 November 2021 as an academy director, and simultaneously joined the coaching staff of Teemu Tainio in the Haka first team.
 During his time in Haka, Virta gained a relatively wide popularity in social media with his passionate goal celebrations.